International Sociology BSc

-The Bachelor's program in International Sociology focuses on the dynamics between man and society.
+The Bachelor's program in International Sociology focuses on the dynamics between human and society.
 You study social themes such as migration, cultural differences, and poverty and inequality, while connecting these themes to politics and policy.
-Depending on your ambitions and interests, in your second year you make a choice between two specializations: 'Culture in comparative perspective' or 'Social risks in a changing world'.
+Depending on your ambitions and interests, you choose one of two specializations: 'Culture in comparative perspective' or 'Social risks in a changing world' in your second year.
 International Sociology uses a comparative perspective on the Western world.

 in the program